odoo/documentation/content/developer/reference/backend/orm.rst

 By default, :attr:`~odoo.models.BaseModel._log_access` is set to the same value as :attr:`~odoo.models.BaseModel._auto`

-.. attribute:: create_date
+.. attribute:: Model.create_date

     Stores when the record was created, :class:`~odoo.fields.Datetime`

-.. attribute:: create_uid
+.. attribute:: Model.create_uid

     Stores *who* created the record, :class:`~odoo.fields.Many2one` to a ``res.users``.

-.. attribute:: write_date
+.. attribute:: Model.write_date

     Stores when the record was last updated, :class:`~odoo.fields.Datetime`

-.. attribute:: write_uid
+.. attribute:: Model.write_uid

     Stores who last updated the record, :class:`~odoo.fields.Many2one` to a ``res.users``.